The choice is yours to make

 Coaching myself through the deep, dark, murky parts of my dis-ease to a point of complete transformation.

 I got more out of my cancer than it got out of me.

-To help women with cancer heal themselves and recalibrate their lives by using cancer as a powerful catalyst for change
+To help women with cancer reach their highest healing potential and transform their lives by using cancer as a powerful catalyst for change

 I spent my entire corporate career transforming the structures and technologies behind a stack of Fortune 100 companies and ambitious startups, and I was always the go-to person in my friendship group when anyone needed support or advice on a major life transition.